-The surcharge applies when a taxi passenger pays for a fare using non-cash payment transactions options, including credit, debit and charge card.
-We are reviewing the maximum surcharge to apply from August 2019.
+The surcharge applies when a taxi passenger pays for a fare using non-cash payment transaction options, including credit, debit and charge card.

 Taxi non-cash payment surcharge review 2019